VenturaNotes/Knowledge/Computer Science/Programming Languages/Python/applyre/(Home Page) 500+ Python Interview Questions and Answers by applyre.md

 			- #question How is it stored as an approximation.
 What would this approximation be?
 			- #question Can you show me the underlying floating-point arithmetic the program does so I can see the real values of `0.1` and `0.2` which gives `0.30000000000000004`?
 			- #question How does floating-point arithmetic work?
 I would like for it to be broken down
 			- #question What is the IEEE 754 standard for floating-point numbers?
+Is this consistent across programming languages?
 				- #question What is the IEEE 754 standard?
 - (56) How to format `3.14159` to display two decimals in string
 	- `'{:.2f}'.format(3.14159)`